Kayaking Saturna Island, part of the Gulf Islands National Park Reserve

-My brother, who lives in Cincinnati, OH wanted to bring his 2 teenage sons out for a kayak camping experience on the west coast.
+My brother, who lives in Cincinnati, Ohio wanted to bring his 2 teenage sons out for a kayak camping experience on the west coast.
 Since his time was limited I suggested a circumnavigation of Saturna Island.
 Saturna is one of the least populated of the Southern Gulf Islands with a permanent population of only around 350 people.
 That, however, increases significantly through the summer months.
 Saturna is only about 31 sq km (12 sq mi) in size and is the most mountainous of the Gulf Islands.
-More than half of the island is part of the GINPR park system so there is a nice remote ‘feel’ to much of the island and a couple of really good campsites.
+More than half of the island is part of the Gulf Islands National Park Reserve park system so there is a nice remote ‘feel’ to much of the island.
+There are also a couple of great GINPR campsites.

 The other great thing about kayaking around Saturna is the Ocean River Saturna Kayak Shack.
 We had a couple of kayaks of our own but we needed two more for the boys.
 Being able to drive off the ferry at Lyall Harbour, unload all our gear on the docks at the Saturna Kayak Shack, get the two boats we needed and start paddling right from docks was awesome!

 Day 1 – Lyall Harbour to Cabbage Island